 Alright so let’s break down what this looks like on a day / week / month and yearly basis.
 Some of the assumptions should be self explanatory here.

-As you can see from the above, before we get into other maintenance costs, the driver looks like it can earn about $21,258 per year, or $22 buck an hour, for driving.
+As you can see from the above, before we get into other maintenance costs, the uber driver makes about $21,258 per year, or $22 buck an hour, for driving.
 That’s not too bad and honestly higher than what I was expecting.

 Now let’s fold in maintenance costs + depreciation.

 In total, it looks like you can be making ~$18/hr by driving for one of the platforms.
 Not terrible, but also not what some people may have expected (Lyft has said its drivers can earn up to $35/hr… that seems very hard unless you ignore all expenses).